gnieb/interior-design-board/README.md

 > **Designs.** Designer can view, create, and manage all designs associated with their account.
 The main design page serves as a container for nested routes which are dynamically rendered.
 From the main page the designer can either view a design or create a new design.
 - Nested routes are rendered using react-router-dom v5 with < Switch /> and < Routes />
-- Full CRUD actions available for the Design model
+- Full CRUD actions available for the Design model (see below)
 - Designer can create a new design with only a name

-- Color palette feature (see Color Palette below) - palette default upon creation is a grayscale
+> **Design Moodboard** Each Design is displayed as a moodboard, with all pieces associated and the Color palette feature (see Color Palette below).
+More CRUD actions available for each individual design
+- The modboard uses the < Responsive Masonry /> component from the react library to display all pieces in a masonry layout
 - Designer can add pieces to their design via the ADD PIECE image with an onClick event which triggers a modal.
 The modal give the designer three options:
 1. Add an existing piece from their collection!
 This opens a NEW modal with a collection of images representing their piece collection.
 Maybe they have something they'd like to use in multiple rooms!
 (Flexing that has-many-through relationship!)
 2. Add a new piece never before used.
 This creates a new piece and adds it to both the design, and the Collection
 3. Cancel if the designer changes their mind!
-- Designer can update the design further: they can remove pieces or rename the room design via a PATCH request
+- Designer can update the design further: they can remove pieces or rename the room design via  PATCH request
+- Designer can delete the design

 > **Color Palette.** The Palette is a tool built using the [Colormind API](http://colormind.io/api-access/).
 The user can click a button, and a new color palette from the API will be displayed in the palette structure.
 - The front end makes a request to a custom server route which in turn posts a request for a random color palette from the colormind API.
 The front end translates the rgb to hex and distributes the colors into the pallete structure.